 - 1. In a democracy why is universal adult franchise important? - 2.
 Re-read the box on Article 15 and state two ways in which this Article addresses inequality? - 3.
 In what ways was Omprakash Valmiki's experience similar to that of the Ansaris? - 4.
 What do you understand by the term "all persons are equal before the law"?
 Why do you think it is important in a democracy? - 5.
-The Government of India passed the Disabilities Act in 1995.
-This law states that persons with disabilities have equal rights, and that the government should make possible their full participation in society.
+According to the Rights of Persons with Disabilities Act, 2016, persons with disabilities have equal rights, and that the government should make possible their full participation in society.
 The government has to provide free education and integrate children with disabilities into mainstream schools.
 This law also states that all public places including buildings, schools, etc., should be accessible and provided with ramps.